DCxDemo/ThpsFonts/README.md

 Credit where credit's due.
 People contributed to the list:
 * thmods.com: dcxdemo, ThAeM, AxlRocks
 * WhatTheFont: Tecnotronic, Lobotomy
+* GIthub/LegacyThps: Zedek

 # !!!
 Warning !!!
 Please keep in mind that most fonts used in Tony Hawk's games are licensed and are **not free to use**.
 Please thoroughly refer to the font's license before using it in your project.
 The MIT license in this repo refers to the collected and structured information about these fonts, not to the fonts themselves!

 # WANTED fonts
 There are many fonts yet to be found.
+Refer to open issues for more info.
 Here's a brief list of most wanted fonts so far:
 * THPS2 career goal font (comic sans?)
 * THPS2x header font (main menu title, paused text) https://github.com/DCxDemo/ThpsFonts/issues/5
 * THPS3 trick string (gonzalez?) https://github.com/DCxDemo/ThpsFonts/issues/4